peteruhnak/git-migration/README.md

 ## Extras

-If you want to play around with the data before committing, read the following.
+If you want to play around with the version data before committing, read the following.

 ```smalltalk
 migration := GitMigration on: 'peteruhnak/breaking-mcz'.
 ```

-Downloading all MCZs from server; this needs to happen only once and can take a while for large repos.
+Downloading all MCZs from server; this needs to happen only once and can take couple of minutes for large repos.

 ```smalltalk
 migration cacheAllVersions.
 ```